- Public Health Nutrition

 - qualitative methodologies in research

-Libby Swanepoel has worked as a dietitian and public health nutritionist for more than 15 years and for the last eight years has been a lecturer in Nutrition and Dietetics at USC.
-Libby is passionate about the prevention of nutrition-related diseases, predominantly in the areas of infant and maternal nutrition.
-Her current research interests include capacity building for more effective public health action, and the promotion of a healthy lifestyle focusing on food supply and food choice.
+Dr Libby Swanepoel is a lecturer and dietitian in the Faculty of Science, Health, Education and Engineering.
+Libby is passionate about the prevention of nutrition-related diseases, predominantly in the areas of child, infant and maternal nutrition.
+Her current research interests include capacity building for more effective public health action, the influence of the determinants of health on dietary practices, and the promotion of a healthy lifestyle focusing on food supply and food choice in vulnerable populations.

 Libby teaches into both the Bachelor of Nutrition and the Bachelor of Nutrition and Dietetics.
-She is passionate about inspiring students to take an upstream approach to their future practice, and she supports students on their journey to becoming critical thinkers and translating their skills into practice.
-Libby also has a strong interest in enhancing the student learning experience through the use of technology, curriculum design and the integration of innovative teaching and learning techniques.
+She is passionate about inspiring students to take an upstream approach to their future practice, and seeks to enhance the student learning experience through the use of technology, curriculum design and the integration of innovative teaching and learning techniques.